phillmac/php-starlink-client/README.md

 Before pushing your changes, run `composer qa`.

 This will run [pint](http://github.com/laravel/pint) (code style), [phpstan](http://github.com/phpstan/phpstan) (static analysis), and [pest](http://github.com/pestphp/pest) (tests).

+Additionally, if you have a Starlink dish on your local network, you can update the gRPC client by running `./update_client.sh`.
+This command will update everything under the `SpaceX` namespace.
+After that, run `composer qa` to ensure everything is still functioning properly.
+If everything is fine and new functionality has been published by the gRPC reflection service, you can submit a pull request for your changes.

 ## 👥 Credits